Principles are meaningless amid nuclear devastation

 Advertisement

 The new Defence Minister, Richard Marles, has ordered a Defence Forces Review.
-Maybe it will start questioning the pattern of blindly joining every major US military folly (Vietnam, Afghanistan and Iraq, for example), irrespective of whether it has anything to do with us.
+Maybe it will start questioning the pattern of blindly joining every major US military folly, irrespective of whether it has anything to do with us.

 Many talk about "national interest"; the need for security; and standing up for principles.
 But with Taiwan the choice may be stark: allow the Chinese Communist Party to take it over or engage in a nuclear war.